+The project was designed together With Aviaplan.
 The concept for the main passenger building – to create simplicity, lucidity and a subdued sense of monumentality- has been there as a fundamental principle since the very start of the competition project.
 Key concepts in the design were smooth, calming surfaces, natural daylight and a huge, all-embracing roof spanning the arrival and departure hall.

 The passenger building consists of a central building with internal service blocks, Pier A, the railway station and a Pier B to be added later, all put together in a simple composition which will allow them to develop independently.